BlenderBoi/mixamo_blender/README.md

 **I can Only do minimal support for this Addon where I will only Fix Known Incompatibilty Problems / Reported Problems**

 **Due to Time Constraints, I will NOT actively test this addon, and will only react to known problems, known API breaking Changes or bug report**

+Please Report Bugs if you found any, and I will try my best to resolve them